 401 Certification Condition 7 requires the Discharger to ensure that “[n]o debris, soil, silt, sand, bark, slash, sawdust, rubbish, cement or concrete washings, oil or petroleum products, or other organic or earthen material from any construction or associated activity of whatever nature, other than that authorized by this [401 Certification], shall be allowed to enter into or be placed where it may be washed by rainfall into waters of the State.”

-Violation 38: 6.6 million gallons of unauthorized sediment-laden storm water discharged from the Site.
+Violation 38: Unauthorized discharge of approximately 9.4 million gallons of sediment-laden storm water from the Site.
 The CGP prohibits discharges of storm water except as authorized by the CGP, and the Discharger’s 401 Certification requires the Discharger to ensure that materials associated with construction do not impact waters of the State and the United States.
 The Discharger violated these CGP prohibitions and Condition 7 of its 401 Certification through the unauthorized discharge of sediment-laden storm water on the following dates:

+September 30 to October 1, 2018: 900,000 gallons

 November 20-24, 2018: 2.2 million gallons

 November 27-29, 2018: 2.2 million gallons